 Please note: All internship opportunities or professional, post-graduate employment listings should be posted on the Center for Professional Development website.

-The Student Employment Office does not perform background checks on students applying for jobs, nor on employers posting job opportunities.
+- The Student Employment Office does not perform background checks on students applying for jobs, nor on employers posting job opportunities.
 Employers and students are encouraged to request reference information from each other as needed to establish qualifications, credentials and overall fit between the employer and the student applicant.

 All job listings are posted at the discretion of the Student Employment Office (SEO).
 SEO will not post jobs that appear to discriminate against applicants on the basis of age, sex, pregnancy, race, color, marital status, religion, sexual harassment, national origin, physical disability, mental disability or sexual orientation.
 Additionally, we will never post positions that are 'commission-only', where applicants must pay a fee, unpaid opportunities, or on behalf of third-party recruiters who cannot disclose the company and brand name they are representing.
 SEO reserves the right to refuse to post jobs that do not support the interests of the college and/or the students.

 SEO acts only as a referral service and makes no particular recommendations regarding potential employers or employees.
-Neither Dartmouth College nor the Student Employment Office makes any representation or guarantee whatsoever about any position listed through the SEO-TEMPJOBS list, nor does Dartmouth College or the Student Employment Office assume any responsibility for safety, wages, working conditions, or any other aspect of off-campus employment.
+Neither Dartmouth College nor the Student Employment Office makes any representation or guarantee whatsoever about any position listed through the JobX, nor does Dartmouth College or the Student Employment Office assume any responsibility for safety, wages, working conditions, or any other aspect of off-campus employment.